-The sockeye salmon fishing season will open on the second Monday in June, June 13.
-Delaying the start of the sockeye salmon fishing season by one week has been used as a conservation tool by managers in recent years but is not necessary in 2016 primarily due to an above average forecasted run of Stikine River sockeye salmon.
-This initial opening is expected to be 48 hours in Districts 106 and 108, but may be up to 72 hours based on expected or observed effort.
-During the first few weeks of the sockeye salmon fishery any extended fishing time or midweek openings will be based on the preseason forecasts, inseason fishery harvest estimates, and stock proportion data.
+The sockeye salmon season could open by regulation as early as 12:00 noon on Monday, June 12 (SW24).
+However, with an expected poor return of Stikine River Chinook salmon, conservation measures will likely be in place for the start of the sockeye salmon fishery.
+Conservation measures include, delaying the start of the sockeye salmon fishery by one week, implementing a six inch maximum mesh size, limiting fishing time, and reducing fishing area.
+The initial opening is expected to be 48 hours in Districts 106 and 108, but may be up to 72 hours based on expected or observed effort and the latest inseason run size estimate for Stikine River Chinook salmon.
+During the first few weeks of the sockeye salmon fishery, any extended fishing time or midweek openings will be based on the preseason forecasts, harvest estimates, and stock proportion data.
 Subsequent openings, fishery extensions, or midweek openings will be based primarily on inseason estimates produced by the SMM and other agreed upon methods for the remainder of the sockeye salmon season.

-Due to the expected return of Tahltan and mainstem sockeye, fishing time may be more liberal than recent years during the sockeye salmon season.
-If the Tahltan component of the run appears to be weaker than forecasted, a more conservative management approach may limit fishing time in District 108 and fishery extensions in District 106 would likely not occur.
+Due to the expected return of Tahltan Lake and mainstem sockeye salmon, fishing time may be similar to 2016 and be more liberal than recent years.
+If the Tahltan Lake component of the run appears to be weaker than forecasted, a more conservative management approach may limit fishing time in District 108 and fishery extensions in District 106 would likely not occur.
 In the event that inseason estimates of mainstem sockeye salmon fall below expectations, more conservative management actions may be needed during SWs 29-32.
 If management actions are taken to conserve mainstem sockeye salmon, they will occur in District 108 and midweek fishing extensions would likely not occur.

 Pink salmon typically begin entering District 106 in significant numbers by the third or fourth week of July.
 Management emphasis will transition to from sockeye to pink salmon the first week of August.
-In 2016, the Southeast Alaska pink salmon harvest is forecasted to be 34 million fish, which is below the 10-year average (2006-2015) of 38 million fish.
+In 2017, the Southeast Alaska pink salmon harvest is forecasted to be 43 million fish, which is above the 10-year average (2007-2016) of 39 million fish.
 Early portions of the pink salmon fishery will be managed primarily by fishery performance.
 By early to mid-August, pink salmon destined for local systems will begin to enter the fishery in greater numbers and at that time management will be based on observed local escapements.
 If escapements are not evenly dispersed throughout the district, area and/or time restrictions may be necessary.

 Chum salmon are not managed directly by the department in Districts 106 and 108 and are harvested incidentally while targeting other species.
 Interest in harvesting chum salmon has increased in recent years due to good market conditions and hatchery chum salmon production.
 Hatchery produced chum salmon returning to Anita Bay are intercepted by gillnet fishermen in both districts.
-Chum salmon returns to Anita Bay are expected to be similar in abundance to 2015 with a forecasted total run of 387,000 fish.
-In recent years chum salmon returning to Anita Bay has attracted greater fishing effort in the lower sections of District 108 near Anita Bay throughout the month of July and this trend is expected to continue in 2016.
-However, management actions in District 108 are based solely on Stikine River sockeye stocks.
+Chum salmon returns to Anita Bay this season are expected to be lower in abundance when compared to 2016 with a forecasted total run of 240,500 fish.
+In recent years, chum salmon returning to Anita Bay have attracted greater fishing effort in the lower sections of District 108 near Anita Bay throughout the month of July and this trend is expected to continue in 2017.
+However, management actions in District 108 are based solely on Stikine River sockeye salmon stocks during this period.